CermakM/articles/stackedit/other/github-workflows/workflows.md

 We probably want to trigger this workflow only on certain *events*.
 You can configure your workflows to run when specific activity on GitHub happens, at a schedule time, or even when an event outside of GitHub occurs!.

-There is plethore of [Events that trigger workflows ](https://help.github.com/en/articles/events-that-trigger-workflows#scheduled-events) to choose from.
+There is plethora of [Events that trigger workflows ](https://help.github.com/en/articles/events-that-trigger-workflows#scheduled-events) to choose from.
 However, we are interested in a particular one -- in the [release](https://help.github.com/en/articles/events-that-trigger-workflows#release-event-release) event.

 ```yaml